-A hilarious fresh take on an old formula.
+A great take on an old formula.

 Groundhog Day was good, but since then, the time-loop mechanic has remained fairly untapped fertile ground.
 Edge of Tomorrow (aka Live.
 Die.
 Repeat.) is the only film in recent memory that effectively expanded the time-loop concept.
 (I didn't see Happy Death Day but apparently that was good too.)